mesham/pynq_api/README.md

 This project is a C based API for interacting with the 7-Series Zynq on the Pynq board, providing drivers that can be used to easily work with IP blocks running on the PL.
 In addition to the core parts of the API, there is also support provided for abstracting the interaction with some of the common AXI based IP blocks.

 The idea of this work is to provide an alternative to the Python drivers that ship with the Pynq board, so that people can experiment with intergrating their existing codes onto the FPGA and interacting with these.
-The design of this API is very simple and as such should be trivial to wrap in bindings for other languages such as Fortran and Java
+The design of this API is very simple and as such should be trivial to wrap in bindings for other languages such as Fortran and Java.

+See the <a href="https://github.com/mesham/pynq_api/edit/master/docs/README.md">documentation</a> for a detailed description of the API calls and functionality.

 ## Installation